rayacooper/helloworld/README.md

-  x* Setup the input boxes to update state. x* Create the 'Login' and 'Register' buttons in the Auth view. x* Write a POST endpoint in your server for registering.
-  * The endpoint should pull the username and password off of the body.
-  * The endpoint create a new user in the database.
-  * The endpoint should respond with the newly created user.
-* Write a method in Auth that sends an `axios` request to the endpoint you just wrote.
-  * The `axios` request should take the username and password off of state and put them in the body of the request.
+  x* Setup the input boxes to update state. x* Create the 'Login' and 'Register' buttons in the Auth view. x* Write a POST endpoint in your server for registering. x* The endpoint should pull the username and password off of the body. x* The endpoint create a new user in the database. x* The endpoint should respond with the newly created user. x* Write a method in Auth that sends an `axios` request to the endpoint you just wrote. x* The `axios` request should take the username and password off of state and put them in the body of the request.
-  * Once the response comes back, navigate to the Dashboard view.
-  * Set up the 'Register' button to fire the method.
+  * Once the response comes back, navigate to the Dashboard view. x* Set up the 'Register' button to fire the method.
 * Write a POST endpoint in your server for logging in.
   * The endpoint should pull the username and password off of the body.
   * The endpoint should pull the user with the matching username and password out of the database.